The Future of Horror Hinges on the ‘Friday the 13th’ Lawsuit

 What Risks Are Associated With Another Jason Movie?

-If Miller is successful and regains the rights to his original script, he will own Part I only, and Jason remains a confusing entity.
+With the court’s decision, Miller has won the rights to Part I only, and Jason remains a confusing entity.
 Presumably, Cunningham will grip every remaining facet of the franchise he still holds onto.
 Should this remain tied up, that means no more movies, and that means Miller and Cunningham might both have cases for diminishing values.

 This issue hasn’t been brought up in the case just yet, but the value of a franchise changes over time; while things are tied up in courts, a franchise owner could be losing possible value.
-Since the Halloween movies are making a comeback, and other slasher franchises like Scream and Hellraiser (more on that later) are making comebacks, there’s an argument to be made that Jason is more valuable now than he will be in a few years.
+Since the Halloween movies are making a comeback, and other slasher franchises like Scream and Hellraiser (more on that later) are making comebacks, there’s an argument to be made that Jason is more valuable now than he will be in a few years, or even that his value has already started to diminish since the beginning of this litigation.

 This was explored recently in the case of a documentary being made about The Room.
 Tommy Wiseau sued the filmmakers of said documentary, tying the documentary up in court, killing their 2017 release date.
 This was a Canadian case and not exactly applicable here, but the takeaway is that the filmmakers intended to release their documentary at the same time as James Franco’s The Room drama, The Disaster Artist.
 At the time of that film’s release, interest in The Room was at its highest, and since Wiseau’s case delayed the release of the documentary, the filmmakers had a case against Wiseau for what they lost.